Search

 Wildflowers can be seen from the comfort of a vehicle, but viewing is best done on foot.
 A walk on the wild side of the eastside can be a magical experience.
 The great variety of flowers offers an opportunity for learning about our natural world in our big backyard.
 It is a wonderful time for families to get out together to walk, talk, and learn about our amazing natural world.

 Visitors to the area can find out what is growing where at a moment’s notice during the growing season – or plan a special trip to see something specific.
-The latter might require a little flexibility around dates, but plenty of up-to-date information is available from the Bishop Visitor Center.
-For updated information on the status of the blooms in the area stop in at the Bishop Visitor Center at 690 N. Main St or call (760) 873-8405.
+The latter might require a little flexibility around dates, but plenty of up-to-date information is available from the Bishop Information Center.
+Call us on (760) 873-8405 or stop in at 690 N. Main St for the current status of blooms in the area.

 Welcome!

 You’ve come to the right place.
-Take a look at this page about Wildflowers in the Eastern Sierra to get all the info you need on what, why, where, when, who, and how to see the magic of wildflowers in the Eastern Sierra.
+Look at our Wildflowers Tutorials page to get all the info you need on what, why, where, when, who, and how to see the magic of wildflowers in the Eastern Sierra.

 And don’t forget that there are so many other wonderful outdoor activities you and your family can do while you’re here.
 Call us, browse our website, or come into the Visitor Center and let our friendly, knowledgeable staff help you have the best big backyard experience you could imagine.